-The CPRB, with the advice and assistance of the Government Law Center, shall adopt and the Common Council shall approve, rules and bylaws for the transaction of CPRB affairs, including the manner of calling and giving notice of special meetings and the appointment and duties of any special committees.
+The CPRB, with the advice and assistance of the Government Law Center Administrative Agency, shall adopt, and the Common Council shall approve, rules and bylaws for the transaction of CPRB affairs, including the manner of calling and giving notice of special meetings and the appointment and duties of any special committees.

 § 42-339.
 Training and orientation of members.
-[Amended 2-24-2005 by L.L.
-No. 2-2005]

-The Government Law Center shall coordinate and conduct training and orientation of CPRB members, and recommend for adoption by the Common Council written standards for orientation of appointees and continuing training of all CPRB members.
+The Government Law Center Administrative Agency shall coordinate and conduct training and orientation of CPRB members and recommend for adoption by the Common Council written standards for orientation of appointees and continuing training of all CPRB members.
 Completion of the orientation program concerning the goals, powers and procedures of the CPRB is required before a member may participate as a voting member.
-In addition, graduation from the Albany Police Department's Citizens' Police Academy (the curriculum of which shall include training in the laws applicable to public record concerns, internal affairs investigations, confidentiality issues and liability statutes; training in police procedures; participation in ride-alongs; defensive tactics training; firearms familiarization; and emergency vehicle operations) within six months of the start of the member's term is required.
-Further, the Government Law Center shall provide to CPRB members and the members shall undergo, continuing education on issues related to the interaction between civilians and police officers from the perspectives of both the citizen and the police officer.
+In addition, graduation from the Albany Police Department's Community Police Academy (the curriculum of which shall include training in the laws applicable to public record concerns, internal affairs investigations, confidentiality issues and liability statutes; training in police procedures; participation in ride-alongs; defensive tactics training; firearms familiarization; and emergency vehicle operations) within six months of the start of the member's term is required.
+Further, the Government Law Center Administrative Agency shall provide to CPRB members, and the members shall undergo, continuing education on issues related to the interaction between civilians and police officers from the perspectives of both the complainant and the police officer and shall additionally include a review and update of relevant federal and state statutory amendments and case law.
 Further, at least one member of the CPRB shall be designated to become a member of the National Association of Civilian Oversight of Law Enforcement, and at least one member shall attend its annual conference.

 § 42-340.
 Recommendations, reports, data collection and analysis.
-[Amended 2-24-2005 by L.L.
-No. 2-2005]

-- A. The CPRB may make recommendations to the Common Council and the Mayor regarding police policies and practices relevant to the goals of community policing and the exercise of discretionary authority by police officers. - B. The Government Law Center shall submit an initial evaluation of the process provided for in this Part 33, one year after the establishment of the CPRB. - C. The Government Law Center, on behalf of the CPRB, shall file quarterly and annual reports with the Common Council and the Mayor which contain statistics and summaries of citizen complaints, including a comparison of the CPRB's findings with the final determinations of the Department.
-The Government Law Center shall contract with one or more local colleges, universities or research institutions to conduct surveys of complainants concerning the level of their satisfaction with the process and to conduct surveys of the community to get feedback concerning the CPRB and the Police Department.
+A. The CPRB may make recommendations to the Common Council and the Mayor regarding police policies and practices relevant to the goals of community policing and the exercise of discretionary authority by police officers.

+B. The Government Law Center Administrative Agency shall submit an initial evaluation of the process provided for in this Part 33, one year after the establishment of the CPRB.

+C. B. The Government Law Center Administrative Agency, on behalf of the CPRB, shall file quarterly and annual reports with the Common Council and the Mayor which contain statistics and summaries of complaints, including a comparison of the CPRB's findings with the final determinations of the Department.
+The Government Law Center Administrative Agency shall contract with one or more local colleges, universities or research institutions to conduct surveys of complainants concerning the level of their satisfaction with the process and to conduct surveys of the community to get feedback concerning the CPRB and the Police Department.
 The results of those surveys shall be reported to the CPRB, the Chief and the Common Council.
-In addition, the Government Law Center shall collect data concerning alleged offenses and offenders and report this data to the Chief.
-The Chief shall analyze and use the data concerning repeat alleged offenses and offenders to implement an "early warning system" to track repeat alleged offenses and offenders reported to CPRB and the Police Department.
+In addition, the Government Law Center Administrative Agency shall collect data concerning alleged offenses and offenders and report this data to the Chief.
+The Chief shall analyze and use the data concerning repeat alleged offenses and offenders reported to CPRB and the Police Department.